tarunkolla/FISH-Language/README.md

   <details>
   <summary>Assignment</summary>
    <p>
-    Fish language supports assignment statements and can be writen as:
+    Fish language supports assignment statements and can be written as:

    ```
    $f